satyaki-mitra/text_authentication/README.md

 **Problem.** AI generation tools increasingly produce publishable text, creating integrity and verification challenges in education, hiring, publishing, and enterprise content systems.

-**Solution.** A domain‑aware detector combining six orthogonal metrics (Perplexity, Entropy, Structural, Semantic, Linguistic, DetectGPT perturbation stability) into a confidence‑calibrated ensemble.
+**Solution.** A domain‑aware detector combining six orthogonal metrics (Perplexity, Entropy, Structural, Semantic, Linguistic, Multi-perturbation stability) into a confidence‑calibrated ensemble.
 Outputs are explainable with sentence‑level highlighting, attribution probabilities, and downloadable reports (JSON/PDF).

 **MVP Scope.** End‑to‑end FastAPI backend, lightweight HTML UI, modular metrics, Hugging Face model auto‑download, and a prototype ensemble classifier.
 Model weights are not committed to the repo; they are fetched at first run.